1835 Naval Air Squadron: Fighter squadron

-On 28 March 1953, 1835 Naval Air Squadron reformed at RNAS Culham (HMS Hornbill), Oxfordshire, England, as an Royal Naval Volunteer Reserve fighter squadron in the Southern Air Division, under the command of Lieutenant Commander(A) A.C.B.
+On 28 March 1953, 1835 Naval Air Squadron reformed at RNAS Culham (HMS Hornbill), Oxfordshire, England, as a Royal Naval Volunteer Reserve fighter squadron in the Southern Air Division, under the command of Lieutenant Commander(A) A.C.B.
 Ford, DSC, RNVR.
 It was essentially a renaming of 1832A Naval Air Squadron.
 The squadron shared a pool of aircraft with 1832 and 1836 Naval Air Squadrons.
 The RNVR squadron disbanded on 10 March 1957 under the White Paper defence cuts of that year.

 Aircraft flown

 1835 Naval Air Squadron flew different variants of only one aircraft type: